 Resources

-3 Comments
+4 Comments

 As a solution designer or marketer, tuning into the context and experience of a person in a predicament is fundamental.
-There is no side-stepping these questions:
+There is no side-stepping around these questions:

 How To Create a Problem StatementHere is an effective way to create a statement that expresses an understanding of the context and the problem so that it informs and influences solution designers and architects.
 A problem statement is a sentence or a small set of sentences that includes these descriptive elements: